levin-riegner/flutter-template/README.md

 Delete all user-related data and references inside the `clearAllLocalData()` function on the [Dependencies](lib/util/dependencies.dart) class.

 > Make sure to call this method upon your logout event.

+#### Hiding the keyboard when navigating out of the screen

+- Use `FocusScope.of(context).unfocus()` to close the keyboard.

+- If the user can close the screen by navigating back, wrap the parent widget with the `WillPopScope` widget and add the close keyboard code there.

+Check an example in the [ArticleDetailPage](lib/presentation/articles/detail/article_detail_page.dart).

 ### TODO: Tests